By Shannon Donnally Spasova, Michigan State University, and Betsy Lavolette, Kyoto Sangyo University

 Please note that as of June 2020, SpatialChat is being offered for free, but their email indicates that beginning in July 2020, they may be introducing a paid subscription plan.
 We wanted to let people know about the tool because of the timely nature of online teaching during COVID-19.
 We will update this article when we learn more about what the pricing on this tool will be.
 The tool also appears to be updating frequently, so the interface may change.

 [Editor’s note: Spatial chat’s initial pricing plan does not appear to include an option for educational pricing.
 We are hoping that this policy will change in the future.
-In the meantime, we have discovered a similar tool that could be considered called Gather.]
+In the meantime, we have discovered a similar tool that could be considered called Gather.
+UPDATE February 2021: Spatial Chat’s free plan now includes up to 25 participants.]